AxelUser/MongoTransit/README.md

 # Mongo-Transit
-This is a tool for automatic replication of documents from one MongoDB to another.
+This is a tool for automatic replication of documents from one MongoDB cluster to another.

 # Configurations